 The floor fabric is still light but a tougher fabric with 8000mm head and even once I remember pitching it in what was effectively a puddle it didn’t seem to let anything in.
 I picked the LW model which comes with some rather nice DAC Featherlite aluminum poles of the hydroformed variety.
 If you’re feeling flush you can spring for the ULW model with carbon fibre pole, for a weight saving of around 70g.

-The Telemark is rated for winds of 17.5m/s which is almost 40mph or a “moderate gale”.
+The Nordisk Telemark 2 LW is rated for winds of 17.5m/s which is almost 40mph or a “moderate gale”.
 I’ve lay awake in some of the worst winds I’ve ever camped in and found this tent performs well beyond it’s light weight would suggest.
-Pegged into a bare scrape of dirt over an old miners trail whilst the wind and rain pounded the tent my girlfriend and I lay awake for a horrifying night in Brecon earlier this year and whilst the tent was buffeted plenty it didn’t give an inch.
+Pegged into a bare scrape of dirt over an old miners trail whilst the wind and rain pounded the tent.
+My girlfriend and I lay awake for a horrifying night in Brecon earlier this year and whilst the tent was buffeted plenty it didn’t give an inch.

-I added side guylines to mine with some accessory cord to beef it up before the aforementioned trip and I suggest you do the same, it’s a little cheeky of Nordisk not to include these but they were really going for every weight saving they could manage.
+I added side guylines to mine with some accessory cord.
+This beefed it up before the aforementioned trip and I suggest you do the same.
+It’s a little cheeky of Nordisk not to include these but they were really going for every weight saving they could manage.

 Condensation can also be an issue, but no more than any other well sealed small tent, make sure to vent well when you can or just suffer the damp in terrible weather, the seperation between inner and fly is good enough to get by.
 If you need to you can adjust the divide between inner and porch, useful if a solo traveller.

 Finally, forget the Nordisk spiel about being able to make the door into a tarp.
 In theory you can remove the corner poles and use them to prop the door up.
-I’ve never used this feature as it’s a pain in the backside to go round outside and pluck out the corner poles, messing up the shape and structure of the tent.
-I’ve since used a couple of spare bits to make a pole for that express purpose but until I see fine enough weather to use it I won’t know how much I can be bothered with the extra weight.
+I’ve never used this feature.
+It’s a pain in the backside to go round outside and pluck out the corner poles.
+Messing up the shape and structure of the tent.
+I’ve since used a couple of spare bits to make a pole for that express purpose.
+Until fine enough weather to use it I won’t know how much I can be bothered with the extra weight.

 All in all it should be pretty clear I love this tent.
 Aside from a couple of very minor complaints that I was already aware of it has performed beyond it’s remit.
 Anyone looking for a lightweight 3-4 season tent would be hard pressed to find something better.